dvaser/dvaser/README.md

 # *<div align="center">Hey 👋, I'm Doğukan Vatansever!</div>*

-### <div align="center">I'm a Computer Engineering👨‍💻 My Career Goal is a Data Science📈& Machine Learning🤖 I like to be interested in robotics and computer vision🚀</div>
+### <div align="left">I'm a Computer Engineering👨‍💻 My Career Goal is a Data Science📈& Machine Learning🤖 I like to be interested in robotics and computer vision🚀</div>
 - 💼 I’m currently working on TOFAŞ <br>
 - 🌱 I’m currently learning Data Science & Machine Learning <br>
 - ❓ Ask me about anything related to Python <br>